blay/blay.se/edgeryders.markdown

 > they range dramatically on the spectrum from peaceful, creative and
 > progressive, to reactionary and violent.
 >
+> [
+>
-> (Herrera, 2006)
+> @Herrera2006]

 Intention of Youth Policy
 -------------------------

-EU programs for youth policy has been in place since 1988, however the intentions behind youth policy has varied(Commission, 2009).
-Sometimes, youth has been seen as problematic collection of people that needs to be guided through the transition to adulthood so that they don’t fall into any traps(Besley, 2009).
-If this fails, the youth justice system has to take over and try to get the youth back on track(Besley, 2009).
+EU programs for youth policy has been in place since 1988, however the intentions behind youth policy has varied[@EuropeanCommission2009].
+Sometimes, youth has been seen as problematic collection of people that needs to be guided through the transition to adulthood so that they don’t fall into any traps[@besley2009governmentality].
+If this fails, the youth justice system has to take over and try to get the youth back on track[@besley2009governmentality].

 Not all policy has this view of youth though.
 The report ’’An EU Strategy for Youth’’ from the European Commission has the following to